Parti Québécois

 The party is an associate member of COPPPAL.
 The party has strong informal ties to the Bloc Québécois (BQ, whose members are known as "Bloquistes"), the federal party that has also advocated for the secession of Quebec from Canada, but the two are not linked organizationally.
 As with its federal counterpart, the Parti Québécois has been supported by a wide range of voters in Quebec, from large sections of organized labour to more conservative rural voters.

 History

-Formation

-The PQ is the result of the 1968 merger between former Quebec Liberal Party cabinet minister René Lévesque's Mouvement Souveraineté-Association and the Ralliement national.
+The PQ is the result of the 1968 merger between the Mouvement Souveraineté-Association, founded by René Lévesque (a former Quebec Liberal Party cabinet minister), and the Ralliement national.
 Following the creation of the PQ, the Rassemblement pour l'Indépendance Nationale held a general assembly that voted to dissolve the RIN.
 Its former members were invited to join the new Parti Québécois.

 The PQ's primary goals were to obtain political, economic and social autonomy for the province of Quebec.
 Lévesque introduced the strategy of referendums early in the 1970s.